rw82622/numberGuessingGame/README.md

 Research the following DOM built in methods:
 `createElement`, `createTextNode`, and `appendChild`

-Lastly, insert or edit an HTML element telling the user to guess higher, lower, or that they've won.
+Lastly, insert or edit an HTML element telling the user to guess higher, lower, or they've won.

 ## Resources
 * [Using Javascript to interact with the DOM](https://www.w3schools.com/js/js_htmldom_elements.asp)